devfile/devworkspace-operator/README.md

 The `controller.devfile.io/restricted-access` specifies that a DevWorkspace needs additional access control (in addition to RBAC).
 When a DevWorkspace is created with the `controller.devfile.io/restricted-access` annotation set to `true`, the webhook server will guarantee
 - Only the DevWorkspace Operator ServiceAccount or DevWorkspace creator can modify important fields in the devworksapce
-- Only the DevWorkspace creator can create `pods/exec` into workspace-related containers.
+- Only the DevWorkspace creator can create `pods/exec` into devworkspace-related containers.

 This annotation should be used when a DevWorkspace is expected to contain sensitive information that should be protect above the protection provided by standard RBAC rules (e.g. if the DevWorkspace will store the user's OpenShift token in-memory).